Skip to content

 Bottom Line

-Those were steps to remove privacy reports from Safari Mac and iOS.
 Many users aren’t interested in knowing the technical know-how of the trackers, their presence across multiple sites, or who owns them.

-It’s recommended to keep the privacy feature enabled in the background and hide these privacy reports from Safari’s Start page.
-It will help in data safety without any inconvenience.
+Since Safari is blocking these harmful trackers, it’s recommended to keep the privacy feature enabled in the background and hide these privacy reports from Start page.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.